Nourish your mind, body and spirit

 What I do…

 I have an eclectic approach to the way I provide counseling with a strong emphasis on mindfulness.
-Treatment modalities we may use include Trauma-Focused Cognitive Behavioral Therapy, Humanistic, Client-centered/Rogerian therapy and Solution Oriented.
+Treatment modalities we may use include Trauma-Focused Cognitive Behavioral Therapy, Humanistic, Client-centered/Rogerian therapy, Somatic Based Techniques, E.M.D.R and Solution Oriented.
 I believe that being introspective and gaining insight into our problems is fundamental to healing and I help my clients develop insight from the very first session up until the last session.
 I will teach you coping skills/relaxation techniques utilizing resources from your environment.
 I will empower you to become the best version of yourself, both mind and body.
 I value Culinary Arts as a medium for healing.
 Good, wholesome food can heal your ailments and decrease both physical and mental health symptoms.
 In fact studies have shown that certain foods have the capacity to completely decrease inflammation in the body if those foods are incorporated into your diet routinely.
 Cooking will also allow you to tap into all of your senses; touch, sight, taste, sound and smell.
 That is something that can be incredibly grounding, as it helps to relax us while we focus on utilizing our senses.
 The direct contact between the nose and brain can trigger an emotion.
 The scent of orange peels for example can make you happy, cheerful and feeling energetic.
 Even if those feelings last a few minutes, the very act of peeling a simple orange can help you learn to cultivate mindfulness.
 If you can cultivate mindfulness in the kitchen or your therapist’s office, you can cultivate it anywhere!

 I strive to help my clients to RE-EXPERIENCE their senses in positive, life affirming ways.
 Taking pride in the work that we create, enables us to build our self esteem!
 Eating is something that is not only pleasurable but has the capacity to heal our minds and bodies.
 During sessions we will not only focus on your mental health, but your physical health as well.